 AI Act and Retail: Compliance for German E-Commerce

 Retail and e-commerce run on AI—recommendation engines, personalization, dynamic pricing, inventory optimization, customer service chatbots.
-Almost all of this is low risk under the AI Act.
+Almost all of this is low risk under the EU AI Act.
 German retailers can continue optimizing without major compliance burdens.

 But a few areas deserve attention.